-- Site establishment vegetation clearance of an extent area of 30m x 30m for the installation of mobile ablution facilities and mobile site office. - Construction of temporary access roads - Trenching- Five (5) Trenches with dimensions of 50m x 20m x 30m will be excavated. - Processing operation for processing of coal-bearing material - Rehabilitation drilling holes will be closed with steel caps one meter below ground level in their respective manner, and the trenches will be closed with a cap, and the rehabilitation of the office and equipment storage site, trenching sites, and access roads.
+- Site establishment vegetation clearance of an extent area of 30m x 30m for the installation of mobile ablution facilities and mobile site office. - Construction of temporary access roads - Trenching- Five (5) Trenches with dimensions of 50m x 20m x 30m will be excavated. - Rehabilitation drilling holes will be closed with steel caps one meter below ground level in their respective manner, and the boreholes will be closed with a cap, and the rehabilitation of the office and equipment storage site, trenching sites, and access roads.
+Furthermore, trenches will be closed and rehabilitated.

 The stakeholder engagement process, as part of the Environmental Authorisation process, was conducted in terms of NEMA (as amended), which provides clear guidelines for stakeholder engagement during an EIA.
-Stakeholders will therefore be allowed to participate in the public review of the Draft Scoping Report from 28th March 2025 to ensure that the assessment of impacts and proposed management of impacts address their concerns.
-A public participation meeting will occur before the end of 12th April 2025 at a local meeting place where I&Ap's will be informed of the project and given a platform to present comments on it.
-Comments received during the 30-day comment period (from the Draft Scoping Report review) will be incorporated into the final Scoping Report as well as the minutes of the public participation meeting, to be submitted to DMPR for decision-making.
+Stakeholders were therefore allowed to participate in the public review of the Final Scoping Report from 28th March 2025 to ensure that the assessment of impacts and proposed management of impacts address their concerns.
+A public participation meeting occurred before the end of 12th April 2025 at a local meeting place where I&Ap's were informed of the project and given a platform to present comments on it.
+Comments received during the 30-day comment period (following the review of the Final Scoping Report) will be incorporated into both the final Scoping Report and the minutes of the public participation meeting, which will be submitted to DMPR for decision-making.